Michal Kurlaender, Faculty Director, Professor, School of

 Hawaii at Manoa

-in education, including understanding the importance of monetary
+understanding the importance of monetary incentives, commitment

-incentives, commitment devices, teaching assistants, and sleep
+devices, teaching assistants, and sleep cycles on student

-cycles on student achievement.
-Lester’s studies leverage both
+achievement.
+Lester’s studies leverage both natural and

-from several external foundations, including the Russell Sage
+several external foundations, including the Russell Sage

 Foundation, the National Science Foundation, and the Abdul Latif